-Danvy Truong, MPH
+Samiha Hussain, MPH

-Community Partnerships Manager Danvy.Truong@downstate.edu 718.221.6194 | PHAB 5-008 Mrs. Truong assists the Associate Dean with Community Engagement and serves as the APEx Coordinator.
-She is the central point of contact for APEx planning, implementation, and deliverables.
+Community Engagement Coordinator Samiha.Hussain@downstate.edu 718.221.6194 | PHAB 5-009 Dr. Afable supports all aspects of the MPH Applied Practice Experience (APEx) and is the central point of contact for APEx planning, implementation, and deliverables.